-i.
+- i.
 Provider Participation.
-The State must identify the criteria that will be used for reviewing provider participation in (e.g. demonstrated data collection and reporting capacity) and means of securing provider agreements for the transition.
+The state must identify the criteria that will be used for reviewing provider participation in (e.g., demonstrated data collection and reporting capacity) and means of securing provider agreements for the transition. - ii.

-- ii.
 Adequate Provider Supply.
-The State must provide the process that will be used to assure adequate provider supply for the State plan and Demonstration populations affected by the Demonstration on December 31, 2013.
+The state must provide the process that will be used to assure adequate provider supply for the state plan and Demonstration populations affected by the Demonstration on December 31, 2013.
 The analysis should address delivery system infrastructure/capacity, provider capacity, utilization patterns and requirements (i.e., prior authorization), current levels of system integration, and other information necessary to determine the current state of the of service delivery.
-The report must separately address each of the following provider types: - 1.
-Primary care providers, - 2.
-Mental health services, - 3.
-Substance use services, and - 4.
-Dental. - iii.
+The report must separately address each of the following provider types: - (A) Primary care providers, - (B) Mental health services, - (C) Substance use services, and - (D) Dental. - iii.
 Provider Payments.
-The State will establish and implement the necessary processes for ensuring accurate encounter payments to providers entitled to the prospective payment services (PPS) rate (e.g., certain FQHCs and RHCs) or the all inclusive rate (e.g., certain Indian Health providers). - c.
-System Development or Remediation.
-The Transition Plan for the Demonstration is expected to expedite the State's readiness for compliance with the requirements of the Affordable Care Act and other Federal legislation.
+The state will establish and implement the necessary processes for ensuring accurate encounter payments to providers entitled to the prospective payment services (PPS) rate (e.g., certain FQHCs and RHCs) or the all inclusive rate (e.g., certain Indian Health providers). - c) System Development or Remediation.
+The Transition Plan for the Demonstration is expected to expedite the state's readiness for compliance with the requirements of the Affordable Care Act and other federal legislation.
 System milestones that must be tested for implementation on or before January 1, 2014 include: - i.
-Replacing manual administrative controls with automotive processes to support a smooth interface among coverage and delivery system options that is seamless to beneficiaries. - d.
-Progress Updates.
-After submitting the initial Transition Plan for CMS approval, the State must include progress updates in each quarterly and annual report.
+Replacing manual administrative controls with automotive processes to support a smooth interface among coverage and delivery system options that is seamless to beneficiaries. - d) Progress Updates.
+After submitting the initial Transition Plan for CMS approval, the state must include progress updates in each quarterly and annual report.
 The Transition Plan shall be revised as needed.

-e.
-Implementation.
+e) Implementation.

 - i.
-By July 1, 2013, the State must begin to implement a simplified, streamlined process for transitioning eligible enrollees in the Demonstration to Medicaid, the Exchange, or other coverage options in 2014.
-In transitioning these individuals from coverage under the waiver to coverage under the State plan, the State will not require these individuals to submit a new application. - ii.
-On or before December 31, 2013, the State must provide notice to the individual of the eligibility determination using a process that minimizes demands on the enrollees.
+By October 1, 2013, the state must begin to implement a simplified, streamlined process for transitioning eligible enrollees in the Demonstration to Medicaid, the Exchange, or other coverage options in 2014.
+In transitioning these individuals from coverage under the waiver to coverage under the state plan, the state will not require these individuals to submit a new application. - ii.
+On or before December 31, 2013, the state must provide notice to the individual of the eligibility determination using a process that minimizes demands on the enrollees.

-51. Reporting Requirements Related to Family Planning Expansion.
+65. Reporting Requirements Related to Family Planning Expansion.

-- a) In each annual report required by STC 49, the State shall report: - i.
+- a) In each annual report required by STC 63, the state shall report: - i.
 The average total Medicaid expenditures for a Medicaid-funded birth each year.
 The cost of a birth includes prenatal services and delivery and pregnancy-related services and services to infants from birth through age 1.
-(The services should be limited to the services that are available to women who are eligible for Medicaid because of their pregnancy and their infants.);
+(The services should be limited to the services that are available to women who are eligible for Medicaid because of their pregnancy and their infants.); - ii.

-- ii.
 The number of actual births that occur to FP Expansion participants (participants include all individuals who obtain one or more covered medical family planning services through the Demonstration) each year; - iii.
 Yearly enrollment reports for Demonstration enrollees for each DY (eligibles include all individuals enrolled in the Demonstration); and - iv.
-Total number of participants for each DY (participants include all individuals who obtain one or more covered family planning services through the Demonstration). - 52.
-Final Evaluation Report.
-The State shall submit a Final Evaluation Report pursuant to the requirements of section 1115 of the Act.
+Total number of participants for each DY (participants include all individuals who obtain one or more covered family planning services through the Demonstration).